infor-cloud/xtendm3/docs/documentation/batch-scheduling.md

 ---

 ## SHS010/SHS010MI
 SHS010, or SHS010MI for the non-interactive version, is the scheduler for XtendM3 Batch Extensions.
-It works in a similar fashion to SHS050, which is used to schedule M3 Batch Jobs, and in the background also schedules executions through this.
+It works in a similar fashion to SHS050, which is used to schedule M3 Batch Jobs.
+SHS010/SHS010MI schedules executions via SHS050.

 ### Available parameters
 This section lists the available SHS010MI parameters.